omniti-labs/ansible-dk/README.md

     eval "$(ansible-dk shell-init bash)"

-This will alter various environment variables so that the Ansible DK's
+This will alter various environment variables so that the Ansible DK's tools appear first in your path, along with all the Python and Ruby libraries they need.

 (Currently only bash is supported; patches welcome.)